“For he who lacks these things is shortsighted, even to blindness, and has forgotten that he was cleansed from his old sins”

 is shortsighted

-We get our English word myopic from the Greek for “shortsighted.”
+We obtain the English word “myopic” from the Greek for “shortsighted.”
 To be “shortsighted” is to be near-sighted.
-In the spiritual context this term means to be extremely limited in spiritual understanding.
-Shortsighted people see only what is in front of them; they see only the temporal.
-They do not have the capacity to discern spiritual things.
+Spiritually, this means being extremely limited in spiritual understanding.
+There is a problem with spiritual comprehension in this person.
+He only sees what is in front of his nose and only the temporal.
+He does not have the capacity to discern spiritual things.
+He has fallen short of rich knowledge of the Lord.

-Medically, Myopia means that the distant rays of light fall short of the retina of the eye.
+Myopia means that the distant rays of light fall short of the retina of the eye.
 That light is only a blur.
 Aristotle used this word for a nearsighted man.
-He is not stone blind.
-Spiritually then, a person can have some spiritual sight but he has sin-sick sight.
+He is not stone blind; he has some spiritual sight but sin-sick sight.

 The spiritually shortsighted person sees only what is miserly.

-Some Christians are spiritually near-sighted.
-They cannot see anything but their own world of needs.
-Mature Christians can see eternal values; they see beyond temporal values.
-They value the seven items of the chorus of verses 5-7.
+Some Christians are near-sighted.
+They cannot see anything but their world of needs.
+A mature Christian, however, has a full grasp of the Lord Jesus; he can witness the eternal values that He gives; he sees beyond temporal matters.
+He does not value the seven items of the chorus of verses 5-7.

-But the spiritually short-sighted never develop their faith.
-They never “add to their faith” (1:5) so their faith never increases.
+Some Christians never developed their faith.
+They do not “add to their faith” (2 Pe 1:5); their faith never increases.
 They do not move on or up or out.
-They stay right where they are.
-They run on a treadmill underdeveloped Christians do not want to share their faith.
-They find it difficult to walk with God and have a regular devotional life.
-There is always some excuse.
-It is either too hot or too cold.
-It is too dry or too slippery.
-It is always too something.
+They stayed right where they were.
+They run on a treadmill spiritually.
+They do not get anywhere.
+No underdeveloped Christian wants to share the faith in the wonder of our Lord Jesus.
+They find it difficult to walk with Him and have a regular devotional life.
+There is always some reason.
+It is either too hot or too cold; it is too dry or too slippery.
+It is always “too” something.

-“Therefore we also, since we are surrounded by so great a cloud of witnesses [those who lived by faith of chapter 11], let us lay aside every weight, and the sin which so easily ensnares us, and let us run with endurance the race that is set before us, looking unto Jesus, the author and finisher of our faith, who for the joy that was set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God” (Hebrews 12:1-2).
+He 12:1-2, “Therefore we also, since we are surrounded by so great a cloud of witnesses [those who lived by the faith of chapter 11], let us lay aside every weight, and the sin which so easily ensnares us, and let us run with endurance the race that is set before us, 2 looking unto Jesus, the author and finisher of our faith, who for the joy that was set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God.”

 Are you willing to be weaned from your spiritual immaturity?